Dewayne Bunch (Kentucky politician)

-DeWayne Bunch (February 22, 1962 – July 11, 2012) was a teacher and a Republican politician in Kentucky.
+DeWayne Bunch (February 22, 1962 – July 11, 2012) was an American teacher and a Republican politician in Kentucky.

 Biography

 Bunch taught mathematics and science at Whitley County High School in Williamsburg, Kentucky.
 He also was a member of the Kentucky National Guard for 23 years and served a tour of duty in Iraq.
 In 2010 he was elected to the Kentucky House of Representatives, defeating incumbent Charlie Siler to represent the 82nd district (Whitley County and part of Laurel County).

 Bunch resigned his seat in the Kentucky House on October 26, 2011, following his head injury, and Kentucky Governor Steven Beshear called for a special election to be held December 20, 2011, to fill the rest of Bunch's term, which was to end December 31, 2012.
 DeWayne Bunch's wife Regina, a special education teacher at Whitley County Middle School, announced that she would seek to succeed him in office, running as a Republican.
 Local party leaders named Regina Bunch as their candidate.
 As of November 16, 2011, Democratic Party leaders in Whitley County said they were unlikely to nominate a candidate to oppose her.